rurounijones/rurounijones.github.com/source/_posts/2014-08-11-bayesian-filter-performance-in-ruby.markdown

 * 19,089 ham emails
 * 32,989 spam emails

 For a grand-total of around 50,000 emails.
+Due to the way the filter is written I don't see there being much difference in speed between 50,000 and 100,000 items in the training set.

+NOTE: If you are reading this and know of a bigger training set that is freely available I would love to hear about it.

 Wow, 750 odd words into this article and we haven't even gotten to the beginning of the code stuff yet.